PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 Collections: if-collection Directive
 ====================================

-1. For sure you have to add the `sphinxcontrib.collections` extension to your extensions:
+1. For sure you have to add the `sphinxcontrib.collections` extension from useblocks to your extensions:

    .. code-block:: python
       :caption: How-to add `sphinxcontrib.collections` extension to the extensions